The basic concept for the Angawi house in Jeddah uses Mizan (balance), Roshan (Light), and Mangoor as its design foundation.

 As you enter the building through the 300-year-old carved wooden door, you find the Angawi House circumvents a naturally lit and ventilated central courtyard.
 This courtyard has played host to royalty, politicians, and other dignitaries.

-Rooms are purposed, a salon, a family area, an office, and yet carry the continuity of design.
+Rooms are purposed, such as a salon, a family area, and an office, and yet carry the continuity of design.
 The living spaces are private but open.

 Moroccan-style lamps, stained glass, arches, ceramics, intricately carved wood and stone details, Arabic calligraphy, and customized and antique pieces complement its interior.